| | | |

 Mushroom filling (duxelles) for bite-sized mushroom tartlets.

 • Heat 2 tablespoons of butter in a skillet over medium heat.
 Add the mushroom mixture and cook until the liquids have evaporated.
 Stir the flour into the mixture and cook for 2 minutes, stirring constantly.
-Remove the mushroom mixture from the heat and stir in the sour cream, salt, pepper, and thyme.
+Remove the mushroom mixture from the heat and stir in the sour cream, salt, white pepper, and thyme.
 Heat the oven to 375°F.

 Mushroom duxelles mixing with sour cream and seasonings for mushroom tarts.